Hierarchies among genuine multipartite entangling capabilities of quantum gates: Introduction

-To evaluate the strength of two-qubit quantum gates, quantum correlation measures, such as entanglement \cite{Horodecki2009} and quantum discord \cite{Bera_2018} have already been used \cite{Zanardi00, Zanardi01, Galve13}.
-Apart from pure product states and unitary operators, impact of unitary operators on mixed states as well as the entangling power of non-unitary operators \cite{Nonunitary15} are also examined for two-party systems \cite{Guo14}.
-In a slightly different direction, ordering between unitary operators is studied considering the simulation time required via Hamiltonian \cite{Dur01, Vidal02, Hammerer02}.
-If one restricts only to symmetric two-qubit unitary operators which operate on the set of all symmetric separable states, the explicit form of average entangling power of these kinds of quantum gates are obtained again by utilizing Cartan decomposition of semisimple Lie algebra \cite{symmetric22}.
-Beyond the two-party scenario, the entangling capacity of multipartite gates in terms of linear entropy is studied when they act on the set of fully separable states \cite{Scott04, Fenner, Linowski_2020}.
+The strength of two-qubit quantum gates \cite{Zanardi00, Zanardi01, Galve13} has been evaluated using quantum correlation measures such as entanglement \cite{Horodecki2009} and quantum discord \cite{Bera_2018}.
+Beyond pure product states and unitaries, their action on mixed states and the entangling power of non-unitary operators have also been explored in bipartite systems \cite{Nonunitary15, Guo14}.
+Another approach compares unitary operators based on Hamiltonian simulation times \cite{Dur01, Vidal02, Hammerer02}.
+For symmetric two-qubit unitaries acting on symmetric separable states, explicit expressions for the average entangling power are obtained using Cartan decomposition of semi-simple Lie algebras \cite{symmetric22}.
+Extending beyond bipartite settings, the entangling capacity of multipartite gates has been investigated via linear entropy when acting on fully separable states \cite{Scott04, Fenner, Linowski_2020}.